Nutrition for Surfers

 A balanced and varied diet including healthy carbohydrates, fats and protein will help your muscles recover best after a session of surfing.

-As everyone will have a different requirement.
-You will need to find out what works best for you.
-Below is a general guideline of healthy foods to fuel your body nutrients, minerals and antioxidants.
+As everyone will have a different requirement, you will need to find out which foods what work best for you.
+Below is a general guideline of healthy foods to fuel your body full of nutrients, minerals and antioxidants.

 Healthy carbohydrates include: